-When Ambareesh Opened Up About His Drinking Habits, Craze For Cars & Much More!
+When Ambareesh Opened Up About His Drinking Habit, Craze For Cars & Much More!

 The Actor Was A Prankster

 Ambi was a prankster!
-Chiraloka revealed, "He was naughty to the core and frightened many with his looks and pranks.
+Chitraloka revealed, "He was naughty to the core and frightened many with his looks and pranks.
 His pranks used to make the girls come around the college and enter the classes."

 Sumalata Revealed How Ambi Was The ‘Ultimate Prankster’